 - Students must meet the following requirements (assessed at three different checkpoints) to continue in the program:

-- Completion of State-mandated workshops (Child Abuse, SAVE, DASA) and Child Protection Policy modules;
+- Completion of State-mandated workshops (Child Abuse, SAVE, DASA, Health & Safety)

-- Satisfactory dispositions assessments and lesson/unit planning skills.
+- Satisfactory dispositions assessments and "target" or "proficient" lesson/unit planning skills.

 Due to the highly structured and sequenced nature of the Early Childhood & Childhood Education (B-6) program, students who intend to transfer to New Paltz must plan their transfer coursework carefully.
 Several General Education requirements should be fulfilled under advisement by specific courses that also serve as education foundation courses.
 Students in an AA/AS degree program should complete all, or nearly all, New Paltz education foundation courses prior to transfer, so that upon matriculation at New Paltz they may begin junior-year education methods courses.

 Transfer students may use American Sign Language courses to fulfill their General Education and Early Childhood & Childhood Education foreign language requirements.